Career and Technical Education Non-Degree (Licensure Only)

 Individuals recruited from business and industry with less than a bachelor’s degree in vocational education may receive a Five-Year Vocational License after having completed the following requirements.

-- Performance – evidence of satisfactory performance as an instructor and the recommendation of the Judith Herb College of Education, Health Science and Human Service
+- Performance – evidence of satisfactory performance as an instructor and the recommendation of the Judith Herb College of Education.

-- Experience – two years of supervised teaching experience on provisional vocational licensure
+- Experience – four years of supervised teaching experience on career-technical Alternative Residence Educator licensure.

 - Professional preparation – completion of a minimum of 24 semester hours of teaching improvement work.